srobo/team-emails/SR2023/2022-11-23-virtual-december-tech-day.md

 robot with lots of help available.
 They’re also an opportunity to see how other teams are doing or get more direct help with your robots.

-The aim of this day is to help you out by having guaranteed presence from us blueshirts.
+The aim of this day is to help your team out by having guaranteed presence from us blueshirts.
 We'll be around to answer questions about the competition, give kit support, and assist with your strategy ideas.

 We see a strong correlation between teams to attend Tech Days and performance in the competition.